RexxLA/rexx-repository/ARB/standards/work-in-progress/document/instructions.md

 ### INTERPRET

-For a definition of the syntax of this instruction, see nnn.
+For a definition of the syntax of this instruction, see <!--TODO-->nnn.

 The INTERPRET instruction is used to execute instructions that have been built dynamically by evaluating an expression.

 The _expression_ is evaluated.

-The HALT condition is tested for, and may be raised, in the same way it is tested at clause termination, see nnn.
+The HALT condition is tested for, and may be raised, in the same way it is tested at clause termination, see <!--TODO-->nnn.

 The process of syntactic recognition described in clause 6 is applied, with `Config_SourceChar` obtaining its results from the characters of the value, in left-to-right order, without producing any `EOL` or `EOS`